Department ofGermanic and Slavic Languages and Literatures

 Biography:

-Prof. Putnam’s research seeks to achieve a better understanding of the structural properties of languages in bi/multilingual populations.
-In a nutshell, his research explores how elements of sound, meaning, and structure intersect and combine with another from a combination of formal and experimental perspectives.
-Prof. Putnam has a special interest for the acquisition and development of heritage varieties of Germanic languages (and dialects), i.e., those that are spoken outside of their European/Scandinavian area of origin.
-Some of his most recent work explores the morphology and syntax of heritage varieties such as North and Latin American Norwegian and Pennsylvania Dutch.
-Prof. Putnam is director of the reading and research group Morphology & Syntax Syndicate at Penn State, and its student-oriented group Multilingual Morphology (MultiMorph).
+Prof. Putnam’s research focuses on the structural properties of words (morphology) and clauses (syntax) in Germanic languages past and present and beyond.
+His research explores how elements of sound, meaning, and structure intersect and combine with one another.
+Prof. Putnam has a special interest for the development of heritage and contact varieties of Germanic languages (and dialects) spoken outside of their (European) area of origin.
+Some of his most recent work explores the morphology and syntax of North and Latin American Norwegian and Pennsylvania Dutch.
+From a more general perspective, he is engaged with understanding the acquisition, development, and attrition of Germanic languages in bi/multilingual settings and the structure of the bi/multilingual lexicon after the word settings.